RCIA (Baptism, Communion & Confirmation)

 Having its root in the Greek “katechien” meaning “echoing down” this extended period of formation in the Christian life is devoted to passing on the deposit of faith given to the apostles by Jesus Christ and entrusted to His Church.
 It includes a thoroughly comprehensive catechesis on the truths of Catholic doctrine and moral life so that participants may come to understand, confess and live that faith as a disciple of Christ.
-Catechumenate sessions are held Sunday mornings from 9-10:45am in McCready Hall and consist in Liturgy of the Word, hymns of praise, teaching, hospitality, lives of the saints, small group sharing, questions and answers.
+Catechumenate sessions are held Tuesday evenings from 7-9pm in McCready Hall and consist in Liturgy of the Word, hymns of praise, teaching, hospitality, lives of the saints, small group sharing, questions and answers.
 As we delve deeply into the treasury of the Church, you will be amazed by the truth you will discover.

 Reflection on the Word